terrapower/armi/doc/developer/documenting.rst

 Building the documentation
 ==========================
-Before building documentation, ensure that you have installed the test requirements into your ARMI virtual environment with::
+Before building documentation, ensure that you have installed the documentation requirements into your ARMI virtual environment with::

     pip install -e .[docs]